travel blogger influencer campaign

 Meet the Team

-“You’re going to travel with 4 strangers in car for 19 days?!”
+“You’re going to travel with four strangers in a car for 19 days?!”
 This was the most frequent reaction I received when I told people about the project.
-Yes, long term traveling with strangers in a car in stressful work situations is not always a recipe for success.
-However I think if there is one thing travel has taught me it’s patience as well has how to deal with being uncomfortable.
-19 days – it’s not really that big of deal.
-I can deal with many uncomfortable situations for 19 days or a month, or even a year if I have to.
+Yes, long-term traveling with strangers in a car in stressful work situations is not always a recipe for success.
+However, I think if there is one thing travel has taught me, it’s patience, as well as how to deal with being uncomfortable.
+Nineteen days – it’s not really that big of a deal.
+I can deal with many uncomfortable situations for 19 days a month or even a year if I have to.
 And I know I can do that because travel puts you in these situations a lot.
-Plus, lest you forget I did do the Mongol Rally a few years ago for 5 weeks in a small car with 3 strangers and survived that…I felt like this wasn’t going to be an issue.
+Plus, lest you forget, I did do the Mongol Rally a few years ago for 5 weeks in a small car with three strangers and survived that…I felt like this wasn’t going to be an issue.

 Each influencer was hired for a specialty in content creation.
 This was a great idea as it meant we could each focus on one thing when we had a short amount of time in an area to gather content.

-And I was hired for all of the writing for the microsite.
+• I was hired to write for the microsite.

 I had traveled with Kirsten years ago on a press trip, but other than that I didn’t know any of these people!
 On trips like this you rarely know who you are working with, it’s just part of the process.